Arthur Adalbert Chase

-Arthur Adalbert Chase (1873 – year of death missing) was a British professional cyclist.
+Arthur Adalbert Chase (6 June 1873 – 1951) was a British professional cyclist born in Blackheath, Kent.

 North Road Club

 Chase was a member of the North Road Club when he began riding in 1887.
 He won his first race on Whit Monday 1892, at the Bishop Stortford Annual Sports in the one mile open race.
 In 1893, Chase took first place 13 times out of 14 events he entered.
 By the end of 1894, he had set a number of time and distance records, and toured Europe, the U.S., and Australia.

 Champion cyclist

 Chase was a champion cyclist from 1896 to 1902.

-After retiring from the professional cycling scene, he teamed up with his brother F. W. Chase to build motorcycles.
+After retiring from the professional cycling scene, he teamed up with his brother Frederick Walter Chase to build motorcycles under the name Chase Brothers.

 Many years after the motorcycle enterprise, he lodged a patent for an exhaust silencer.

 Chase was fined five shillings for cycling in 1898.

 Nine months later he was suspended for road racing.

 He was given another fine at Doncaster Borough Court in 1903.
 In 1936, he was in court in Southend-on-Sea.